+Communal areas Not applicable.
+Garages and permanent outbuildings Visually inspected.
+There is a semi-detached single car garage of render blockwork construction contained beneath a corrugated cement sheet roof covering.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the rear of the subjects.
+Garden grounds are laid to paving with faux grass and gravel.
+Boundaries are defined with adjacent properties and timber fencing.
+Ceilings Visually inspected from floor level.
+Ceiling linings are of a plasterboard design.
+'Artex' finishes noted.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal wall linings are a mix of lath and plaster and plasterboard finishes.
+Internal wall linings are of a plasterboard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
+Flooring is of a suspended construction throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of a softwood pattern consisting of moulded timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
-There is a fitted kitchen with floor standing units only.
-The stairs and handrail are of timber manufacture.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a 'Contura' wood burning stove within the lounge and a wood burning stove to the lounge.
-[I Internal decorations Visually inspected.
-Internal décor is of wallpaper and/or paintwork finishes throughout.
+There is a fitted kitchen with both floor and wall mounted units.
+Chimney breasts and fireplaces Not applicable.

+Internal decorations Visually inspected.
+Internal décor is of a paintwork finish throughout.
 Cellars Not applicable.

-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.

-The consumer unit and electric meter are located within the understair cupboard.
+The consumer unit and electric meter located within a high level cupboard above the front door.
+Gas Mains gas is not available.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Mains gas is connected.

-The gas meter is located externally within a service box.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

-No tests whatsoever were carried out to the system or appliances.

 Water is from the public rising main.

-The plumbing installation, where seen, comprises copper distribution pipes together with uPVC waste pipes.

-Sanitary fittings are white and consist of a bathroom with bath, shower unit, WC and wash hand basin.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The plumbing insulation, where seen, consists of copper distribution pipes together with uPVC waste pipes.
+Sanitary fittings are white consisting of a bathroom with bath (electric shower over), WC and wash hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.

-Domestic hot water is provided by the combination central heating boiler which is located within the understair cupboard.
+Heating is provided by a way of an oil fired wet central heating system supplying radiators throughout.
+Domestic hot water is provided by the central heating system from a hot water cylinder located within the roof void.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be to the main public sewer.
+Drainage is understood to the main public sewer.